IdentityPython/pysaml2/docs/howto/config.rst

 only_use_keys_in_metadata
 """""""""""""""""""""""""

-If True prevents that the certificate contained in a SAML message, if present, will be used for signature verification.
+If set to False, the certificate contained in a SAML message will be used for signature verification.
 Default True.

 validate_certificate
 """"""""""""""""""""

-Indicates that the certificate used in signatures must be valid.
+Indicates that the certificate used in sign SAML messages must be valid.
 Default to False.

 logout_requests_signed